Can I Do SEO Myself?

 If you’re ready to give SEO a try yourself, follow these steps.

-Know your online market and target customers.
+Know your online market and target audience.
 If you know the client demographic that’s walking through your doors on the regular, great.
 But your website’s not marketing to them.
 Before you start building an SEO strategy, Google other law firms or companies that offer a service similar to yours.
 Analyze the most prominent websites’ customer reviews, social media presence, and activity.
 Note what’s working well for them.
 Note what you know will not work well for you.
 This is a great place to start getting an idea for the type of quality content your potential clients are seeking.

 Master keyword research.
-Become Zen in your knowledge of the proper industry keywords and phrases, search terms, and online demand for what your company offers.
-Identify (and print out) head key phrases that yield high search volume and long-tail keywords, which are more specific key phrases of at least four words.
+Become Zen in your knowledge of the proper industry keywords and phrases, search terms, and online demand for your resources.
+Identify (and print out) key phrases that yield high search volume and long-tail keywords, which are more specific key phrases of at least four words.
 Use free keyword research tools like Übersuggest or Google’s Keyword Planner.

 Plan your website.
 Whether you’ve already got a website or you’re starting from scratch, create a wireframe, which is a flow chart that lists all the top, mid, and low-tier web pages and their corresponding keywords.
-Assign high and medium priority keywords to a corresponding page on your site, and use long-tail keywords in blog posts, FAQs, and the metadata.
-You can create a wireframe using a spreadsheet or paper—this resource shows the best wireframe tools for 2018.
+Assign high and medium priority keywords to a corresponding page on your site, and use long-tail keywords in blog posts, FAQs, and the meta description.
+You can create a wireframe using a spreadsheet or paper—this resource shows the best wireframe tools for 2022.

 Build or revise your site.
 Work with a professional web designer or agency to build or update your site.
-Spend time researching the sites of other companies who offer products and similar to yours and note what you like about their sites.
+Spend time researching the sites of other companies who offer products similar to yours and note what you like about their sites.
 Remember to account for people’s browsing habits, too—more people use mobile devices to surf the web, so make sure your site is optimized to ensure a good user experience regardless of the type of device they’re using.

 Blog and/or update content regularly.
-You don’t have to blog every day but publishing your own original content regularly (at least weekly, bi-weekly, monthly, or bi-monthly) helps drive your website higher in the Google rankings.
-Publish content specifically tailored to your industry and consumption habits of your target audience.
+You don’t have to blog every day but publishing your own original blog posts regularly (at least weekly, bi-weekly, monthly, or bi-monthly) helps drive your website higher in the Google rankings.
+Publish content specifically tailored to your industry and the consumption habits of your target audience.
 For example, gardening centers may publish pictures of new plants; real estate agents may publish weekly video bulletin updates of current inventory; bakeries may publish pictures of cake designs.
 Your law firm could cover common questions asked.
 You could discuss local laws and other community discussions.
 Whatever you can do to give your target audience a glimpse into your firm and the expertise you can offer is golden in terms of creating quality content.

 Grow and cultivate your social media network.
 Social media provides additional forums to connect with users online.
-Join Google+, LinkedIn, Facebook, Twitter, Pinterest, and/or Instagram to increase your market outreach.
+Create a Google My Business, LinkedIn, Facebook, Twitter, TikTok, and/or Instagram to increase your market outreach.

 Get up close and personal with Google Analytics.
-Think of this tool as the equivalent to financial reports in accounting.
-It allows you to measure the results of your campaigns in real time and analyze the effectiveness of the channels directing traffic to your website, like organic search (SEO), paid search (PPC), social media, referrals/backlinks, and direct traffic.
-Start with the basics by understanding each of the reports that Analytics covers: audience, acquisition, behavior, conversions, and real time.
-Here are 10 of the most important metrics to track.
+Think of this tool as the equivalent of financial reports in accounting.
+It allows you to measure the results of your campaigns in real-time and analyze the effectiveness of the channels directing traffic to your website, like organic search (SEO), paid search (PPC), social media, referrals/backlinks, and direct traffic.
+Start with the basics by understanding each of the reports that Google Analytics covers: audience, acquisition, behavior, conversions, and real-time.
+Here are 15 of the most important metrics to track.

 Useful resources before you start

 It’s worth it for your and your business’s website to invest some time to really get to know how SEO works.
-The following websites are a great place to start.
+The following blogs will give you an idea of where to start.

 - A Minimalist Guide to SEO: Get it Done in 6 Steps

-Contact 9Sail today to learn how experts can grow your business!
+Contact 9Sail today to learn how SEO experts can grow your business!